 - 2. Enter the following information in the input fields: - a.
 Hostname of the device: Enter a name to uniquely identify the device in the network. - b.
 Description of the device: Enter what the device is used for. - c.
-Location of the device: Enter the physical location of the device so that you can quickly locate the control cabinet and device if necessary. - 3.
+Location of the device: Enter the physical location of the device so that you can quickly locate the control cabinet and device if necessary. - d.
+Under Communication LED, you can configure LED 2 on the front of the device.
+It is a bicolour LED, so you can assign the colours red and/or green to the activity of the interface(s). - 3.
 Additional settings are available in Advanced viewing mode: - Log debug messages: Messages from the SIINEOS management service are logged in the system journal to help in.hub with troubleshooting. - Log trace messages: Activate this function if detailed calls of system functions and the parameters used are to be logged in the system journal. - Logging filter rules: This field is reserved for in.hub for support purposes and for troubleshooting.